 Depending on the season, you can expect to see pilot, humpback, blue, fin and sperm whales.

 Sailing in Northern Spain

 When sailing in Spain, the north of the country is regarded as slightly more choppy and changeable in terms of weather, but locations such as Santander are notable for their addictive surf and attract many a surfer in the summertime.

 If you’re sailing with the family and looking to add on a few nights at an all-inclusive resort either pre-or post trip, check out this awesome guide to all-inclusive family resorts with two bedroom suites in Europe.

 Whale-watching in Spain

-So, whether it’s the most convenient form of keeping all your things in one place and travelling via your own form of transport where you can sunbathe while on the move, or because the idea of a boat party is on your wish list, with boat agencies such as Nautal, sightseeing on the move is a relaxing and pleasurable experience!
+So, whether it’s the most convenient form of keeping all your things in one place and travelling via your own form of transport where you can sunbathe while on the move, or because the idea of a boat party is on your wish list, sightseeing on the move is a relaxing and pleasurable experience!

 Valencia: While in Spain, experience the excitement of Europe’s fireworks extravaganza Las Fallas Festival of Valencia taking place each year between March 15-19th.

 Barcelona: Hotel Meliá Barcelona Sarrià is a luxury hotel in Barcelona that’s got a lot going for it and offers excellent value.
 It’s outside the city centre but that’s part of its appeal.